 QuickBooks rights management for users is complicated, take your time and test the access before giving the username to a new employee.

 The Audit Trail report can be very overwhelming.
-To better hone in on what transaction you're looking for in particular I would suggest to go to the top left and click Customize Report.
+To better hone in on what transaction you're looking for in particular I would suggest going to the top left and clicking Customize Report.
 From here you can specify the date under the Display tab and add some further specifics under the Filter tab such as amounts and the account it would be found under.

 The Audit Trail is a very powerful report in QuickBooks that allows you to understand who the last user was to change a specific transaction in QuickBooks.